-We're proud to feature in the leading industry title Utility Week, examining how shift patterns can play a vital role in tackling the threat posed by skills shortages and an aging workforce.
+We're proud to feature in the leading industry title Utility Week, examining how shift patterns can play a vital role in tracking the threat posed by skills shortages and an ageing workforce.

 In the article we highlight how this element is missing from the Energy & Utilities Skills Partnership's Workforce Renewal and Skills Strategy.